Xilinx/PYNQ/docs/source/2_getting_started.rst

       :height: 600px
       :scale: 75%
       :align: center

-If you are using a static IP address, you may need to manually configure your network port.
-You can do this manually be setting the IP to an address in the same range as the board.
-(The board is ''192.168.2.99'' by default.
-For example, select ''192.168.2.1'')

    * You can also browse to the board using the IP address. e.g.: http://192.168.2.99:9090